OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 The source data is first automatically retrieved from the client's ERP (Enterprise Resource Planning) tool and stored in Google Cloud storage.
 Google Cloud Storage supports both batch and real-time data ingestion and provides highly scalable and secure object storage which is optimized for large volumes of unstructured data like spreadsheets.

-Mage will run via the Google Compute Engine Instance and will do the work of extracting the data from the Google Cloud Storage, Cleaning and Transforming it based on predefined rules and loading it into the Database.
+Mage will run via docker inside the Google Compute Engine Instance and will do the work of extracting the data from the Google Cloud Storage, Cleaning and Transforming it based on predefined rules and loading it into the Database.
 Mage was chosen for workflow orchestration because it provides a more user-friendly interface, easier configuration, and quicker setup for orchestrating ETL workflows compared to alternatives like Airflow.

 Google Compute Engine was selected as the compute tool as it provides scalable, high-performance VMs (virtual machines), integrates with other Google Cloud services (such as Cloud Storage and BigQuery) and enables efficient data processing.